 Diet and cancer: What we know and what we don’t

-Humans have been attempting to link diet and cancer since the dawn of time, or at least the dawn of written records.
-Around 400 BC, Hippocrates described treating cancer with diet.
-Sure, he may have also mentioned using laxatives and blood-letting as well, but the message was loud and clear: for thousands of years, food has been viewed as a collection of nutrients and chemicals that is more than a source of energy.
-It has been viewed as something that can impact the occurrence and treatment of cancer, too.
+Humans have been attempting to link diet and health since the dawn of time, or at least the dawn of written records.
+Around 400 BC, Hippocrates described treating minor illnesses with diet.1 He also mentioned using laxatives, heavy metals and blood-letting for more serious conditions such as “karkinomas.”
+Nonetheless, historical evidence suggests that, for thousands of years, food has been viewed as a collection of nutrients and chemicals that is more than a source of energy.
+It can impact health, as well.

 1. How did modern medicine’s infatuation with diet, fat, and cancer begin?

-Why is the relationship between our lifestyle, diet, and cancer so difficult to figure out?
-The story begins not too long ago, in the 1970s.
+Why is the relationship among lifestyle, diet, and cancer so difficult to determine?
+The story begins not too long ago, in the 1950s.

-Doll immediately stopped smoking (yes, he was a smoker at the time) and instead, began to ride the wave of stardom.
-A major follow-up study would set the dietary and medical world in motion for decades to come, so much so, that Doll, himself, could not even stand in its way.
+Doll immediately stopped smoking (yes, he was a smoker at the time) and began to ride the wave of stardom.
+His major follow-up study then set the world of nutritional science in motion for decades to come – so much so that even Doll himself could not stand in its way.

-In 1975, Doll, along with Australian epidemiologist Bruce Armstrong, analyzed the dietary and lifestyle habits of individuals in 32 countries in an effort to find any links between certain behaviors and cancer.
-Several “links” stood out in the data, and among the most famous associations were red meat and colon cancer, fish consumption and stomach cancer, drinking coffee and kidney cancer, and dietary fat and breast cancer.2
+In 1975, Doll, along with Australian epidemiologist Bruce Armstrong, analyzed the dietary and lifestyle habits of individuals in 32 countries in an effort to find links between certain behaviors and cancer.
+Several “links” stood out in the data; among the most famous associations were red meat and colon cancer, fish consumption and stomach cancer, drinking coffee and kidney cancer, and dietary fat and breast cancer.4

 Videos about cancer